demisto/content/Packs/Core/Integrations/CoreIOCs/README.md

-Use the Cortex XDR - IOCs feed integration to sync indicators from Cortex XSOAR to Cortex XDR and back to Cortex XSOAR.
+Use the Cortex XDR - IOCs integration to sync indicators from Cortex XSOAR to Cortex XDR and back to Cortex XSOAR.
 Cortex XDR is the world's first detection and response app that natively integrates network, endpoint and cloud data to stop sophisticated attacks.
-This integration was integrated and tested with version xx of Cortex Core - IOC
+This integration was integrated and tested with Cortex Core - IOC

 ## Configure Indicators detection on Cortex XSOAR